Building scientific and management capacity to respond to invasive Phragmites (common reed) in Minnesota

 Phragmites is a highly invasive wetland grass that can have strong negative impacts on biological diversity, wildlife, habitat quality, and recreation.
 In Minnesota, it is a cryptic invasion because native Phragmites is present as well.

-In 2017, 155 volunteer observers assisted with searching for populations of invasive Phragmites across Minnesota.
-This resulted in nearly 300 populations of Phragmites (both non-native and native) being documented.
-Morphological and genetic analyses were used to confirm the identification of the samples, and 188 were found to be invasive.
+In 2017 and 2018, volunteer observers assisted with searching for populations of invasive Phragmites across Minnesota.
+This resulted in reports of nearly 400 populations in 38 counties.
+Morphological and genetic analyses were used to confirm the identification of the samples, and over 200 were found to be invasive.
 More than 100 of these populations are closely geographically associated with rural wastewater treatment plants permitted to use Phragmites in their dewatering basins.
-Reports were accepted again in 2018, and researchers have now identified over 200 populations of invasive Phragmites in 33 counties.

 New management recommendations were released in summer 2018.